paulrougieux/biotrade/README.md

 # Usage

-The biotrade package is able to download data from FAOSTAT and UN Comtrade and to store it inside a database.
+The biotrade package can download data from FAOSTAT and UN Comtrade and store it inside a database.
 By default it will use an SQLite database stored locally in the folder defined by the environment variable `BIOTRADE_DATA`.
 Alternatively, a PostGRESQL database can be used if a connection string is defined in the environment variable `BIOTRADE_DATABASE_URL`, for example by adding the following to your .bash_aliases or .bash_rc: